Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Future Directions

 \subsection{Towards Efficient Agentic Systems}

 \xhdr{Dynamic Memory \& Context Engineering} AI agents face a severe context bottleneck where accumulating interaction history not only incurs quadratic computational costs but also degrades reasoning through "lost-in-the-middle" phenomena.
 Transitioning to active context management is essential~\cite{anthropic2025effective}; systems must distinguish between immutable instructions and transient episodic data.
 ACON~\cite{kang2025acon} demonstrate that semantic memory compression can reduce peak token usage while maintaining long-horizon performance.
+AgentOCR~\cite{feng2026agentocr} shows that semantic memory compression can reduce token usage while maintaining long-horizon performance.
 Complementary strategies include hierarchical memory abstraction, which offloads older history to retrieval-based storage, and hybrid masking techniques~\cite{jetbrains2025efficient}.
 These approaches treat tokens as a finite resource to be optimized on-the-fly, dynamically adjusting the sparsity of the context window based on the complexity of the current reasoning step.